 1. The application packet is available below via a linked document.
 Students must complete these in black or blue ink.
 Incomplete applications will not be accepted.

 **These should be emailed to TPorter@bcbe.org no later than July 31st once they are complete.

 **Teacher Recommendations can be completed digitally.
 The teachers have received a link to do so, so students only need to request that they complete one and to follow up to make sure that it was submitted.
 Do not wait until the deadline.
 2-weeks of notice is requested for any recommendations that are completed by school staff!
 In light of our current circumstances, please request the recommendation from three teachers no later than April 17th.

-2. Virtual interviews should be scheduled with Mrs. Morris.
-Students will receive information regarding this from Mrs. Morris once they have turned in their packet via email to her.
+2. Ms. Porter will contact students for interviews.
+Students will receive information regarding this from Ms. Porter once they have turned in their packet via email to her.

-3. Mrs. Morris will provide the DHS counselors with a list of students who are approved, and these students will be placed in Co-Op for next year.
+3. Mrs. Porter will provide the DHS counselors with a list of students who are approved, and these students will be placed in Co-Op for next year.

 Note: Students who play sports that will meet during 7th period will not be eligible for Co-Op.
 If you are not sure, you are welcome to apply and complete the process in the meantime.
 The counselors receive rosters from the coaches and sports will take priority over Co-Op requests.